Course dates for this year 2019

-Lots of great pots fired at our last course in July.
+Lots of great pots fired at our last course.

 FIRING WEEKEND What to expect

-This is an intensive firing course, where you will learn how to fire work (your own or provided by us) in saggar and raku firings over two days.
+This is an intensive firing course, where you will learn how to fire your work (your own or provided by us) using saggar, raku or barrel firing techniques over two days.
 The workshop takes place in my beautiful studio in Christow, Devon and is run by me and Alison West www.alisonwestceramics.com.

 Christow is a village in the Teign Valley on the eastern edge of Dartmoor National Park with easy access to Exeter.